elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks-and-configuration.markdown

 So far we have hardcoded the routing table into the `KV.Router` module.
 However, we would like to make the table dynamic.
 This allows us not only to configure development/test/production, but also to allow different nodes to run with different entries in the routing table.
 There is a feature of  <abbr title="Open Telecom Platform">OTP</abbr> that does exactly that: the application environment.

-Each application has an environment that stores the application specific configuration by key.
+Each application has an environment that stores the application's specific configuration by key.
 For example, we could store the routing table in the `:kv` application environment, giving it a default value and allowing other applications to change the table as needed.

 Open up `apps/kv/mix.exs` and change the `application/0` function to return the following: